 University nomination: Columbia University may nominate a total of four eligible undergraduates for consideration each year.
 Students in Columbia College, the School of Engineering and Applied Science, and the School of General Studies who will be current sophomores or juniors at the time of application are eligible.
 The internal campus competition places students into consideration for nomination.
 Students may not apply directly for these fellowships without having first been nominated.

-To apply: Complete and submit your application here no later than 11:59pm EST on Monday, December 12, 2016.
-You should arrange for your letters of recommendation to be submitted to email@example.com no later than December 12, 2016 as well.
+To apply: Complete and submit your application here no later than 11:59pm EST on the deadline provided above.
+You should arrange for your letters of recommendation to be submitted to email@example.com no later than this date as well.

 Meet Columbia's most recent Goldwater Scholars: Shreyas Vissapragada '17CC (Astrophysics and Computer Science double major); Ritish Patnaik '16 SEAS (BME); Brian Trippe '16 CC (Biochemistry, Computer Science); Nilay Kumar ’15CC (Physics); Tyler St. Denis ’15CC (Chemistry); Samuel Zeng ’15CC (Biochemistry).